1999 Martha's Vineyard plane crash: Aftermath

-President Clinton ordered that the flags at the White House be lowered to half-staff to honor Kennedy.
+President Clinton ordered that the flag at the White House be lowered to half-staff to honor Kennedy.
 During a public memorial service for Kennedy, his paternal uncle, Senator Ted Kennedy, stated:

-Ted Kennedy also used the term that had been said about his brother's presidency, saying that "for a thousand days, he was a husband who adored the wife who became his perfect soul mate."
+Ted Kennedy also used the term that had been said about his brother's presidency, saying that "for a thousand days, he was a husband who adored the wife who became his perfect soulmate."

-Kennedy's last will and testament, signed 18 months before his death, stipulated that all of his personal belongings, property, and holdings were to be "evenly distributed" among his two nieces, Rose and Tatiana, and nephew, John, who were among 14 beneficiaries in the will.
+Kennedy's last will and testament, signed 18 months before his death, stipulated that all of his personal belongings, property, and holdings were to be "evenly distributed" among his two nieces, Rose and Tatiana, and nephew, Jack, who were among 14 beneficiaries in the will.